What Is Aplastic Anemia?

 - radiation therapy

-- inherited disorders such as Fanconi syndrome and Shwachman-Diamond syndrome
+- inherited disorders such as Fanconi anemia and Shwachman-Diamond syndrome

 How Is Aplastic Anemia Diagnosed?